omarbenites/functional-data-structures-in-r/chapters/04_Bags_stacks_and_queues.md

 These operations run in microseconds, and because we are not delaying any operations we spend the same time both times we call `car` on `lst`.

 We can now try slightly modifying `cat` to delay its evaluation by wrapping its return value in a thunk.
-We need to `force` its parameters to avoid the usual problems with them referring to variables in the calling environment, but we can wrap the concatenation in a thunk after that:
+We need to `force` its parameters to avoid the usual problems with them referring to variables in the calling environment, but we can wrap the concatenation in a thunk after that:^[I will use an explicit function, `lazy_thunk`, to wrap operations in this chapter.
+You could equally well just return an anonymous function, but you would have to remember to evaluate the body as a function to make it behave as a list.
+So, instead of returning `lazy_thunk(do_cat(l1,l2))` in the `cat` function we could return `function() do_cat(l1,l2)()`.]

 ```{r}
 cat <- function(l1, l2) {